grapheneX/grapheneX/README.md

 ![GrapheneX Interactive Shell](https://user-images.githubusercontent.com/24392180/60462623-7a9ef580-9c52-11e9-8baf-039c2e97669d.gif)

+• Animated gifs and screenshots added for demonstration and include the test execution of the unversioned grapheneX.
+Use `grapheneX` or `python -m graphenex` command for the execution.
 • grapheneX currently supports [Python3.7](https://www.python.org/)
 • Project's some functions (such as hardening) might not work without root access.
 So consider running the grapheneX with sudo/administrative access.